mashpie/i18n-node/README.md

 ### i18n.__h()

-Returns a hash of translations for a given phrase in each language.
+Returns a hashed list of translations for a given phrase in each language.

 ```js
 i18n.__h('Hello'); // --> [ { de: 'Hallo' }, { en: 'Hello' } ]